*Fresh for 2015**

 If, during the course of any 12 months, your ‘taxable supplies’ exceed the VAT registration threshold, you are legally obliged to register for VAT.

-The VAT registration threshold is set at £70,000 for the 2010-11 tax year, having risen from £68,000 in April.
+The VAT registration threshold is set at £81,000 for the 2014-15 tax year.
 ‘Taxable supplies’ are anything that is subject to VAT.
-So, if your turnover of taxable supplies in the previous 12 months exceeds £70,000, you must register.
+So, if your turnover of taxable supplies exceeds £81,000, or if you know that it will, you must register.

 There are a couple of things to remember here.
 First of all, the threshold applies to turnover rather than profit – so many firms will be obliged to register very quickly.
 Furthermore, ‘taxable supplies’ includes any product or service that is liable for VAT, at any rate – including 0 per cent.
+It only excludes items that are VAT exempt.
 It is therefore important that you understand the different VAT rates, and their impact on your business.